-Carrots are a highly recommended addition to tomato pasta sauce for their sweetness, fresh flavor, and bright aroma.
-Since it's a pureed sauce, you won't see the carrot, but it'll bring a dimension to your pasta sauce that you'll definitely notice.
+Believe it or not, carrots are a highly recommended addition to tomato pasta sauce for their sweetness, fresh flavor, and bright aroma.
+Since this particular sauce is pureed, you won't see the carrot, but it'll bring a dimension to your pasta sauce that you'll definitely notice.
 Because you don't want to overpower the gnocchi, a lighter flavor like this is just right.

 03 of 07

-Traditionally, pesto sauce meant a sauce made with basil, olive oil, pine nuts, Parmesan, and garlic.
-But these days you can use any leafy green (spinach, parsley, mint, whatever), as well as any sort of nut, such as walnuts, pistachios, or almonds.
-And while hard cheeses are best for making pesto, you can experiment with goat's milk cheeses, sheep's milk cheeses. and others.
+Purists define a pesto as a sauce made with basil, olive oil, pine nuts, Parmesan, and garlic.
+But these days, you can use any leafy green (spinach, parsley, mint, whatever), as well as any sort of nut, such as walnuts, pistachios, or almonds.
+And while hard Parmesan cheese made from cow's milk is traditional for making pesto, you can also experiment with softer cheeses and options made with goat or sheep's milk.

 04 of 07